-Phytoplankton (also called microalgae) are small photosynthetic organisms (similar to single-celled plants) that make up the bottom of the food chain.
-Drifting along in the ocean, phytoplankton turn light energy from the sun and carbon dioxide into the life-sustaining sugar called glucose.
-In fact, the name phytoplankton is based on Greek words for “plant drifters” (according to Wikipedia), to further characterize their floating plant-like life.
-Like land plants, phytoplankton convert light into sugar by a process called photosynthesis.
+Phytoplankton (also called microalgae) are small photosynthetic organisms that make up the bottom of the aquatic food chain.
+Drifting along ocean currents, phytoplankton convert light energy from the sun and carbon dioxide into a life-sustaining sugar known as glucose.
+The name phytoplankton comes from Greek words for “plant drifters” (to further characterize their floating plant life).
+Like terrestrial plants, phytoplankton utilize photosynthesis.

-Phytoplankton are considered to be primary producers in the food web, which means they make their own food and that many other organisms depend on them as their food.
+Phytoplankton are considered primary producers in the food web.
+This means they make their own food, while many other organisms depend on them as THEIR food.

-- Phytoplankton are a natural food for many filter feeding invertebrates
+- Phytoplankton are natural food for many filter-feeding invertebrates

 Against Dosing Phytoplankton

-- Many of the coral and invertebrate species in a marine aquarium are not thought to directly feed on phytoplankton, which could make dosing phytoplankton a waste of time and money
+- Many of the coral and invertebrate species in a marine aquarium don’t feed directly on phytoplankton.
+This means a waste of time and money.

 The jury appears to still be out on stony corals, by comparison.
-According to an article by Eric Borneman on Reefkeeping.com, multiple research studies on stony corals have produced conflicting results.
-One study reported that Acropora, Montipora, Porites, Astrangia and Tubastraea stony corals ingest (or at least clear) phytoplankton from the water—while another suggested that only Astrangia and Porites ingest phytoplankton (Source: Reefkeeping.com).
+According to Eric Borneman, multiple research studies on stony corals have produced conflicting results.
+One study reported that Acropora, Montipora, Porites, and other stony corals ingest (or at least clear) phytoplankton from the water.
+Another suggested that only Astrangia and Porites ingest phytoplankton.

-Direct dosing phytoplankton is the technique used when you aim a tiny burst of phyto directly towards the extended polyps of the targeted coral or clam.
-To dose phytoplankton directly, you need an eyedropper, turkey baster or pipette to extract a small amount of phyto from the bottle.
+Direct dosing phytoplankton is the technique used when you aim a tiny burst of phytoplankton directly towards the extended polyps of your coral or clams.
+Using your eyedropper, turkey baster, or pipette, extract a small amount of phytoplankton from the bottle.
+Keep in mind that a little goes a long way.
+You only need enough to feed your intended “target.”
 The next steps are fairly straightforward:

-- Slowly move the tip of the dropper next to the target coral or clam
+- Slowly move the tip of the dropper next to the coral or clam

-- Gently squeeze the bulb at the top of the eyedropper to carefully release the phytoplankton contents inside the dropper
+- Gently squeeze the bulb to carefully release the phytoplankton contents

 - Repeat this step for every coral you intend to feed

-Indirect dosing phytoplankton, by comparison, is a technique used when you add the phyto to the water column without targeting any specific coral or invertebrate.
-While the overall volume of phytoplankton dosed may still be small (when compared with the tank volume), the dose administered for the indirect method should be much larger than when direct dosing—because the concentration of phytoplankton will be diluted by the large volume of your aquarium.
+Indirect dosing phytoplankton, by comparison, is the technique used when you add the phytoplankton to the water column without targeting a specific coral or invertebrate.
+While the overall volume of phytoplankton dosed remains small (compared to the tank volume), the dose administered is much larger than with direct dosing.
+This is because the concentration of phytoplankton gets diluted by the water volume of your aquarium.

-Another important thing to remember is that your protein skimmer, if left on while you dose phytoplankton for your corals, will skim the phytoplankton out of your aquarium.
-So it is best to turn off your protein skimmer before you dose phytoplankton into your marine aquarium.
-Just remember to turn your skimmer back on when you are finished, or you’ll have bigger problems than you had bargained for.
+If your protein skimmer is left on while you dose phytoplankton for your corals, it will skim the phytoplankton out of your aquarium.
+That defeats the purpose of setting up your system.
+So it’s best to turn off your protein skimmer before dosing phytoplankton with the automatic system.
+Just remember to turn your skimmer back ON when you finish, or you’ll have bigger problems than you bargained for.

-If you do not grow your own phytoplankton, or purchase commercial products infrequently, then manual dosing will likely be your preferred means of adding the phyto to your marine aquarium.
-If you plan to dose indirectly, the task could be as simple as measuring out a few capfuls of the stuff and pouring it indiscriminately into your tank.
-If, on the other hand, you want to feed specific corals or clams, than you will need an eye-dropper, turkey baster, pipette or other tool to help you disperse the phyto right where you want it.
+If you do not grow your own phytoplankton or if you purchase commercial products infrequently, manual dosing will probably work best for your situation.
+You can go for an “indirect direct” method, making the task as simple as measuring a few capfuls out and pouring it indiscriminately into your tank.
+Or you can focus on feeding specific corals or clams with an eye-dropper, turkey baster, pipette, or other tools to help you disperse the phytoplankton right where you want it.

-- As long as you have hands, you can dose phytoplankton
+- As long as you have hands (or a substitute), you can dose phytoplankton

-- No added cost and technical complexity from dosing equipment
+- No added cost or technical complexity from your dosing equipment

-- You also never have to worry about pump failure.
+- You never have to worry about pump failure

 - Unless you schedule a routine, you may find it difficult to dose phytoplankton with any consistency

-- The task of manual dosing may become a chore
+- The task of manual dosing can turn into a chore

-- Opportunity and risk for human error is very high–you might…
+- Opportunity and risk for human error are very high:

-- Leave the phytoplankton out overnight, causing it to spoil
+- Leaving the phytoplankton out overnight, causing the bottle to spoil

-There is no guarantee you will do any of that–but the more often you manually dose, the more opportunities you have for something to go wrong.
+There is no guarantee you will do any of these things, of course.
+But the more often you manually dose, the more opportunities you have for something to go wrong.
+You want to make sure you have these warnings tagged in the back of your mind when you go with this method.

-If you are a little more tech savvy, have a slightly bigger budget, or value consistency for your saltwater aquarium, then automated dosing of your phytoplankton may be the best option for you.
-The basic principle here is to set it and forget it.
-You set up a reservoir, which is just a fancy word for a container with the phytoplankton you want to dose, connect some tubing and a pump and you program the pump to slowly, steadily drip phytoplankton into your aquarium until the reservoir is emptied.
-The only work involved is with setting up the drip, refilling the reservoir and performing maintenance, if needed, on the pump.
+You create a reservoir (a fancy word for a container with the phytoplankton you want to dose), connect some tubing, and add a pump.
+Then all you need to do is program the pump to slowly, steadily drip phytoplankton into your aquarium until the reservoir empties.
+The only work involved?
+Setting up the drip, refilling the reservoir, and performing maintenance (if needed) on the pump.

-- Maintaining consistent levels of phytoplankton in your system is likely better for your aquarium than the ups and downs associated with manual dosing
+- Maintaining consistent levels of phytoplankton works better for your aquarium than the ups and downs associated with manual dosing

 - Once you setup your system, the work involved is minimal